lyz-code/blue-book/docs/roadmap_adjustment.md

 - Clean your agenda for the next 9 days: Refiling or rescheduling items as you need.
 If you are using your calendar well you shouldn't need to do any change, just load in your mind the things you are meant to do.

 - If you're already at the ride the month adjustment:
   - Refine your month objective plans.
-For each objective decide the tasks/projects to be worked on and refactor them in the roadmap section of the `todo.org`.
+For each objective decide the actions/projects to be worked on and refactor them in the roadmap section of the `todo.org`.

-When doing the plan try to minimize the number of tasks and calendar appointments so as not to get overwhelmed.
-It's better to eventually fall short on tasks, than never reaching your goal.
+When doing the plan try to minimize the number of actions and calendar appointments so as not to get overwhelmed.
+It's better to eventually fall short on actions, than never reaching your goal.

 To make it easy to follow I use a bash script that asks me to follow these steps.
 ## Ride the month